Emanuel Lewenstein: Kandinsky's Das Bunte Leben

 On 3 March 2017, three of his heirs filed suit in New York City against Bayerische Landesbank who believe they now own it, in respect of the painting, now valued at $80 million.

 The lawsuit claims that the painting was effectively taken and sold without permission, "The painting was taken from its legitimate owners in 1940 in violation of international law during the period of the Nazi occupation in the Netherlands in furtherance of the Nazi campaign of Jewish genocide".

 Das Bunte Leben is on show at the Städtische Galerie im Lenbachhaus, in Munich, Germany.

+In July 2023 the Advisory Commission recommended restituting the Kandinsky to the Lewenstein heirs.

 Personal life

 On 11 March 1901 in Bonn, Germany, Lewenstein married Hedwig Weyermann (11 Oct 1875 Bonn, Germany - 20 May 1937, Amsterdam), the daughter of Gottschalk Weyermann and Mina Oppenheimer.